lacdev/etch-a-sketch/README.md

 # etch-a-sketch
-Etch A Sketch Project from The Odin Project Foundations
+An Etch a Sketch drawing project